An exact algorithm for the static pricing problem under discrete mixed logit demand: Numerical experiments

 \subsubsection{Numerical results}

-Using the provided data, Algorithm 2 in \cite{li2019product} finds the local solution $[608.2695 \;\;365.079 \;\;1,209.09]$ within 0.079 seconds with the objective value of $362.3389$.
-LiBiT can find this solution in 1.55 seconds and prove the optimality of it after 2,784.39 seconds.
+Using the provided data, Algorithm 2 in \cite{li2019product} finds the local solution $[608.2695 \;\;365.079 \;\;1,209.09]$ within 0.079 seconds with the objective value of $362.3389$. \ahmadreza{CoBiT} can find this solution \ahmadreza{and prove optimality in 105.78} seconds.
 As explained in \cite{li2019product}, their Algorithm 2 performs very well ``when the degree of segment asymmetry is sufficiently small, because then the total profit is concave'', which is the case for this instance.

-To see the effect of this algorithm in other cases and compare it fairly with LiBiT, we generate 10 instances randomly.
+To see the effect of this algorithm in other cases and compare it fairly with \ahmadreza{CoBiT}, we generate 10 instances randomly.
 More specifically, we choose $q_{ik}$ from a uniform distribution over $[-5,5]$ and $\beta_{ik}$ from a uniform distribution over $[-5,-0.025]$.
-Table \ref{Table:Li et al vs libit} provides the result of applying LiBiT and Algorithm 2 in \cite{li2019product} on these 10 instances.
+Table \ref{Table:Li et al vs libit} provides the result of applying \ahmadreza{CoBiT} and Algorithm 2 in \cite{li2019product} on these 10 instances.

 As one can see, for 7 out of 10 randomly generated instances, Algorithm 2 in \cite{li2019product} finds an optimal solution of the problem.
 However, in the other 3 instances, the optimality gap can go up to $80\%$.
 From the comparison of the optimal prices in these 3 instances, we see the price vector reported by Algorithm 2 is far from the optimal prices.
 This shows that the local solutions may not necessarily be close to the optimal prices.